linode/docs/docs/guides/web-servers/nginx/getting-started-with-nginx-part-2-advanced-configuration/index.md

     add_header Content-Security-Policy "default-src 'self'; upgrade-insecure-requests;";

-See [Content-Security-Policy from MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) for complete list of directives.
+See the [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) on MDN for complete list of directives.

 ### Feature Policy (Experimental)

-You can allow or deny browser features with this header, depending on whether your site support the feature in question.
-This header should be set per site basis on corresponding `server` block.
-For example, to allow the site to use encrypted media on the same origin, and deny automatic playing media without user actions, you would do:
+You can allow or deny browser features with this header, depending on whether your site and browser supports the feature.
+This header should be set on a per site basis.
+For example, to allow the site to use encrypted media on the same origin and deny automatic playing media without user actions, you could add the following line:

     add_header Feature-Policy "encrypted-media 'self'; autoplay 'none'";